Kansai International Airport, Japan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Ensure that you get the correct kind.
-The vast majority of adapters currently being sold are just plug changers and require your devices to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types A and B. Ensure that you get the right type.
+Most adapters available are simply plug changers and require your electronics to change the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most places.

 • Airplane phone mount